Click to return to the first page

 If this video does not display, watch it on YouTube.

 Did you watch it frame by frame?
 What did you see?
 If you were alert, you saw all sorts of things you could never possibly notice at regular speed.
-You should have noticed that the camera never showed you the top of the house as the wall was falling.
-Why?
-Because there were contraptions on top of that house.
-There was a release at the top that was unlatched to allow the wall to fall.
 You can see by the way the wall falls that it is on hinges.
 In the shots before the wall falls, there is a ferocious wind from all the airplane propellers.
 As the wall is falling, there is no wind at all.
 A tree on the left side of the screen is swaying violently, but it is obvious that stagehands off-camera are merely tugging at it with concealed ropes.
 The large tree in the background and the trees on the right side of the screen are not moving at all.
 Am I telling the truth?
 If you think I’m lying, watch it again.
 And again.
 And again.
 And again.
 And again.
 And again.
 And again.
 I’m telling the truth.

 What else do you see?
 Kevin Brownlow and David Gill saw what appeared to be a stagehand retreating behind the picture window as the wall begins to fall.
 Jack Dragga noticed that it was not a stagehand after all!
 He made a video about that, a video that opened my eyes and made me rethink everything.
 So what was it that appeared to be a stagehand?
 As the wall was beginning to fall, it caused air currents that made the curtains billow in an odd way.
 If you think I’m lying, watch it again.
 And again.
 And again.
 And again.
 And again.
 And again.
 And again.
 I’m telling the truth.

 Oh.
 One more thing.
-When the guy jumps out of the window jamb, I bet that was shot on a previous day and I bet he jumped out of a different window jamb embedded into a different wall.
-I can’t be sure of that, but would anything else make sense?
+When the guy jumps out of the window jamb, I bet that was shot on a previous day.
+I had guessed that he jumped out of a different window jamb embedded into a different wall, but John Bengtson pointed out that it is the same prop wall.
+The distinctive defects are identical.
+Behold.

 Eleanor, interviewed in Buster Keaton: A Hart Act to Follow, said, “He had been arbitrarily turned over to MGM, he was having problems at home, one thing and another, he had reached the point where he really didn’t care that much.”
 I wish I could hear her entire statement to gauge the context.
 Was she really talking about the falling wall?
 Or was she talking about something else?
 I suspect she was not talking about the wall at all.
 I bet she was talking about his drinking and his defeatist submission to MGM’s dictates.
 Whatever the case, Eleanor got much of her information (and misinformation) from subsequent researchers, not always from Buster himself.
 That led to some honest mistakes, mistakes that have contaminated the information supply.
 Jeffrey Vance in Buster Keaton Remembered and various other sources as well maintain that the falling wall was shot just hours after Joe Schenck told Buster that he was closing the studio.
 Evidence?
 Evidence?
 Evidence?
 Anybody have evidence?
 I have my doubts about that story.
 It doesn’t fit the other sources.